vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The label that you specify is the volume store name that Docker uses.
 For example, the volume store label appears in the information for a virtual container host when container developers run `docker info`.
 Container developers also specify the volume store label in the <code>docker volume create --opt VolumeStore=<i>volume_store_label</i></code> option when they create a  volume.

+**IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot use the `docker volume create` command.

 - If you only require one volume store, you can set the volume store label to `default`.
 If you set the volume store label to `default`, container developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.

   **NOTE**: If container developers intend to create anonymous volumes by using `docker create -v`, you must create a volume store with a label of `default`.